-There are fundamental differences in the cross border exchange of paper and electronic permits.
-Information in an electronic permit can be easily changed using an XML editor, while changes in a paper permit will leave some form of trace.
+There are fundamental differences in the cross border exchange of paper and electronic Permits.
+Information in an electronic permit can be easily changed using an XML editor while changes in a paper permit will leave some form of trace.
 In addition, an electronic permit that has been used for an export operation cannot be stamped by Customs like a paper permit.
 Therefore it could be used many times.
-To overcome these difficulties, the document workflow for electronic CITES permits is different from the paper Permit workflow.
+To overcome these difficulties the document workflow for electronic CITES permits is different from the paper Permit workflow.

-Document workflow for CITES paper permits
+Document workflow for CITES paper Permits

 Figure 5 describes the workflow of a paper permit.
-The exporter requests a paper permit from the designated Management Authority (Step 1).
-The designated Management Authority for the issuance of a permit creates a record in its permit database and issues a paper permit (Step 2).
+The Exporter requests a paper permit from the MA (Step 1).
+The MA creates a record in its permit database and issues a paper permit (Step 2).
 The exporter sends the paper permit to the Importer (Step 3).
-The Importer presents the Permit to Customs/any other designated border control authority and/or to the Management Authority (Step 4).
+The Importer presents the Permit to Customs and/or to the MA (Step 4).